-A Peppermint Crisp Tart is an incredibly rich, flavoursome, and refreshing tart, bad for strict diets, but well-loved by generations of South Africans.
-It use typical South African ingredients that may be hard to find outside South Africa, but this recipe has been adapted with alternative ingredients.
+A Peppermint Crisp tart is an incredibly rich and flavoursome tart, bad for strict diets, but well-loved by many generations of South Africans.

 These are the South African ingredients.
 For ingredients that are available in New Zealand supermarkets, please refer to the notes about ingredients below.

 - 2 x 200 gram packets of Tennis biscuits

 - 2 x 397gram tins caramelised condensed milk